SAsecurityN/sasecurityn.github.io/_posts/2026-08-14-SAzure-Glass.md

 category: creations
 ---

-So I had multiple Obsidian themes installed - all of them had something to offer, yet none of them united the functionality of all three - therefore I decided to do it myself
+So I had multiple Obsidian themes installed - all of them had something to offer, yet none of them united the functionality of the 3 themes I liked the most - therefore I decided to do it myself.

 Here's a quick look at my Obsidian theme:
 ![A look at](/assets/img/screenshot.png)